 If you aren’t sure where to start with good eating, we have an amazing guide called The Clean Eating E-Book.
 This book does all the thinking for you from grocery lists to meal plans and more.
 And when you have enough time, there is plenty of information contained to teach you why you should eat real food and avoid fad diets.
 We even have short videos on Get Healthy U TV that give you tips on proper eating.

-Setting aside time for a workout is an important part of a healthy lifestyle.
+MOVE MORE ALL DAYSetting aside time for a workout is an important part of a healthy lifestyle.
 But sitting around the rest of the day can negate all of your hard-earned efforts to be the best you possible!
 Take frequent stand and stretch breaks.
-Walk to a co-workers office instead of emailing.
+Walk to a co-worker’s office instead of emailing.
 Use your lunch break to get a short walk in and have a bite to eat afterwards.
 Carry your laundry up and down the stairs in several trips rather than one heavy, awkward load.
 Your body was made to move!

 Fitness trackers have become all the rage and we love them.
 Why not take advantage of tracking your daily steps and have a daily goal you want to try meet?
 Maybe you end up burning a few extra hundred calories a day.
-Well, over the course of a week, a month, a year—that can be the difference of keeping the annual 5 pound weight gain at bay.
+Well, over the course of a week, a month, a year—that can be the difference of keeping the annual five-pound weight gain at bay.

-Ok – so now is the time to start.
+Now is the time to start.
 Just remember you are never too late or too old to start taking better care of YOU!
-It has to start somewhere so allow yourself to be a beginner, draw the line in the sand and start today!
+It has to start somewhere, so allow yourself to be a beginner, draw the line in the sand, and start today!
 In addition to the workouts we already suggested, here are a few more of our favorite workouts for beginners.

 Check them out: